vmware/terraform-provider-avi/website/docs/d/avi_webapput.html.markdown

 * `name` - Name of the webapput object-level0.
 Field introduced in 21.1.5, 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `sensitive_test` - Optional message for nested f_sensitive test cases defined at level1.
 Field introduced in 22.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `sensitive_tests` - Repeated message for nested f_sensitive test cases-level1.
 Field introduced in 22.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `skip_optional_check_tests` - Optional bool for nested skip_optional_check test cases-level1.
+Field introduced in 30.1.2.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `string_length_test` - Optional message for nested  max string length test cases.
 Field introduced in 21.1.5, 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `string_length_tests` - Repeated message for nested  max string length test cases.
 Field introduced in 21.1.5, 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - Tenant of the webapput object-level0.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.5, 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.